 Few states are as drive-worthy as California, home to the Pacific Coast Highway (or “PCH”), so named because it runs along the coast.
 (Technically, the PCH is officially designated as a southern part of State Route 1—also known as Highway 1—starting around Dana Point and ending in Ventura County.
 But people tend to call the whole highway the PCH.)
 Naming technicalities aside, the most popular road trip along the route goes from the greater Los Angeles area to San Francisco, and no matter what you call it, the drive is absolutely worth a trip.
-Need help planning?
+Need help planning or decoding car rental insurance options?
 From south to north, here are 16 of the best places to stop on this classic California road trip.

 The southern end of the PCH starts around the I-5 at Dana Point, a small city in Orange County, California.
 If you’re planning to fly into Orange County, book your ticket for John Wayne Airport and rent a car there (pro tip: making this drive in a convertible is totally worth the extra dough).
 Though small, Dana Point has great beaches, an annual blues festival that has drawn top names like Al Green and Bonnie Raitt, and a lot of opportunities to see whales and dolphins.
 If you want to start your road trip off in style, book a night at the The Ritz-Carlton Laguna Niguel, where you can enjoy sunsets overlooking the Pacific and a good night’s rest before heading out on the road.Laguna Beach